AltspaceVR/AltspaceSDK-site/pages/upgrade-2019-2.md

 6. Wait while Unity upgrades all your assets and meta files.
 7. If you get any "blank errors" in the console after you import your project, you may be hitting a Unity bug.
 To fix this, close Unity, open the file `C:\Program Files\Unity\Hub\Editor\2019.2.12f1\Editor\Data\Tools\RoslynScripts\unity_csc.bat` in a text editor, change "csc" to "csc.exe" in line 3, and save.
 Reopen Unity, and the error should be gone.
 8. Build your asset bundles like normal for kits or templates.
-9. If you are uploading your bundles via the website, make sure to select "2019" in the Zip Unity Version field.

 Congratulations, you've updated your project to Unity 2019.2!